 - 1. Compositions (150-200 words) are written on a specific topic given by your instructor.
-The grading rubric will be discussed in class.
-Compositions are closed-book (only dictionaries are allowed; no translation tools) and will be completed on D2L, in class.
-Please bring your device. - 2.
+The grading rubric will be discussed in class. - 2.
 Tests will include listening and reading comprehension, as well as grammar/vocabulary questions.
 The format will mainly be multiple choice and short answer.
-Tests are closed-book and will be completed on D2L, in class.
-Please bring your device.
+Tests are closed-book and will be completed handwritten in class.
 There is no final exam. - 3.
 Online Quizzes.
 There are four (4) online quizzes posted on D2L and available immediately.
 Each quiz corresponds to one of the 4 units covered during the semester (Entre Nous 1 Units 1, 2, 3, and 4) and consists of 80 self-correcting questions.
 Use your book, answer all questions, and submit your quiz.
 Your grade will appear immediately, but you will not see your answers.
 If you want to see your quizzes, make an appointment with your instructor.
 To access the 4 quizzes, enter D2L FREN209, click on "Assessments" --- "Quizzes" ---- "Start Quiz". - You are allowed unlimited attempts for all 4 quizzes before the submission due dates.
-Your highest grade will count. - There is no time restriction to do the quizzes. - You will respond to 80 questions randomly drawn. - You may start the quiz, save all your responses, stop it, and resume it later.

-- There are 3 kinds of questions: Fill in the Blanks, Multiple choice, and True/False. - You will need to access the Espace Virtuel to complete the "Comprehension" questions. - If your computer is not equipped with French accents and cedilla, you will be able to cut and paste them from the top of the quiz page. - Precise spelling is required. - You will see all questions on the same page. - You may go back to any question and make changes until you submit your quiz.

-You need to complete each quiz at the end of each unit (see the submission dates below):

-Quiz 1 is due on Monday Jan 30, 2023 at 11:59 PM.

-Quiz 2 is due on Wednesday Feb 15, 2023 at 11:59 PM.

-Quiz 3 is due on Friday Mar 17, 2023 at 11:59 PM.

-Quiz 4 is due on Wednesday Apr 12, 2023 at 11:59 PM.

-- 4. The Lab Oral Presentation will take place during the lab.
+Your highest grade will count. - There is no time restriction to do the guizzes. - You will respond to 80 questions randomly drawn. - You may start the quiz, save all your responses, stop it, and resume it later. - There are 3 kinds of questions: Fill in the Blanks, Multiple choice, and True/False. - You will need to access the Espace Virtuel to complete the "Comprehension" questions. - If your computer is not equipped with French accents and cedilla, you will be able to cut and paste them from the top of the quiz page. - Precise spelling is required. - You will see all questions on the same page. - You may go back to any question and make changes until you submit your quiz. - You need to complete each quiz at the end of each unit (see the submission dates below): - Quiz 1 is due on Monday Jan 30, 2023 at 11:59 PM. - Quiz 2 is due on Wednesday Feb 15, 2023 at 11:59 PM. - Quiz 3 is due on Friday Mar 17, 2023 at 11:59 PM. - Quiz 4 is due on Wednesday Apr 12, 2023 at 11:59 PM. - 4.
+Lab Oral Presentation will take place during the lab.
 You will do your oral presentation with a partner.
 Details will follow in lab (see module "Labos" in D2L). - 5.
 Regular attendance and active participation are crucial.
 Chronic absences, any unexcused absences, and chronic late arrivals/early departures will be reflected in your grade.
 My standard policy on this is to reduce your final earned grade in this category by 2-point steps for each unexcused absence, chronic late arrival/early departure.
 For example, if you earned an 88% (A-) in the course but have 4 unexcused absences throughout the semester, your final percentage could be lowered to 80% (B), up to 10%.
-You are allowed one unexcused absence. - 6.
-Students will have to complete 3 Oral Activities (one activity per month, sequentially) in the French Centre.
+You are allowed one unexcused absence.

+6. Students will have to complete 3 Oral Activities (one activity per month, sequentially) in the French Centre.
 Each of the 3 activities is worth 1% of your final mark.
 If you complete all 3 of them to a satisfactory standard, you will receive 5% in total.
-Details on each activity, due dates, and the sign-up link are available in D2L (see module "Activités orales Centre français").
+Details on each activity, due dates, and the sign-up link are available in D2L (see module "Activités orales - Centre français").